andrewjouffray/AILU/README.md

 ____

-The Ailu robot works in the following way, it simply sping arounf teh object, while filing at 30 fps, and it creates 2 types of images, A color image and a depth Imagem.
+The Ailu robot works in the following way, it simply sping arounf teh object, while filing at 30 fps, and it creates 2 types of images, A color image and a depth Images.

 #### first we take the depth image and apply color to it: